ch-stark/argocdpoliciesblog/blog.md

-## ArgoCd and Red Hat Advanced Cluster Management-Policies: Better together
+## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

 Sometimes we are getting asked about the relationship between Gitops-Operator/ArgoCD and Red Hat Advanced Cluster Management (RHACM)-Policies and if they can fit together.
 Deploying Policies with ArgoCD is easy.
 In the following we will list the advantages of the integration showing some examples.